scott-anderson-wc/cs210pub/lectures/L18/grids.md

   text after the button.
 You can imagine other layouts that makes the association less obvious.
 Or maybe someone is blind, and doesn't see the layout at all.
 The `label` is crucial for *accessibility*
+* Even better, by using `label` the label text becomes a synonym of the radio button itself, which means you can click on the text as well as on the tiny button.
+That helps everyone!
-* The description doesn't have to match the value.
+* The label description doesn't have to match the value.
 Usually it does, but it doesn't have to.
 Here, we switched between English and French.
 * Initially, neither is checked.
 So what is the value?
+* The `reset` button only works if the inputs are wrapped in a `form`

 ## Determining Value